Myo-inositol & d-chiro-inositol: side effects and benefits explained

 Women with PCOS are often insulin resistant, so PCOS and insulin resistance go hand in hand.
 But with the right supplementation, that doesn’t need to be the case.
 Myo-inositol has been used safely for decades by those with insulin resistance and PCOS, but a combination of both myo-Inositol and D-chiro-inositol has also been shown to improve insulin sensitivity.

-What are the side effects of myo and d-chiro inositol?
+What are the side-effects and benefits of myo and d-chiro inositol?

 Most people don’t seem to have any side effects with the correct doses of myo-Inositol and D-chiro-inositol.
-But as with any supplements, mild side effects have been reported when taking high doses.
+But as with any supplements, women with PCOS who take inositol can experience mild side effects effects, which are usually reported when taking high doses.

 Nausea and stomach pain

 Research including more than 250 patients found that myo-inositol taken at a rate of 12-30g per day was associated with gastrointestinal side effects such as nausea and stomach pain.
-However, it’s worth noting that that’s a high dose (more than three times the recommended dose) and the normal supplement dose would normally be much less.
+However, it’s worth noting that this is at a high dose (more than three times the recommended dose): the recommended dose is much less than this.

 References: